Who is a motor trade policy suitable for?

 Only pay for what you need

-Policies can be slimline or they can be huge.
-If there are certain insurance products you don’t need, take them off.
-For example, mobile mechanics who don’t drive customers’ or the business’s cars on the road won’t necessarily need road risks insurance.
+Policies can be slim, or they can be huge.
+If there are certain insurance products you don’t need, take them off and create the right policy for your business requirements.
+For example, mobile mechanics who don’t drive customers’ or the business’s cars on the road won’t necessarily need road risks cover.

 2